Climate Change Is Killing Trees And Causing Power Outages

 Daniel Tait of the Energy and Policy Institute, a utility watchdog group, says it's important to remember the context for why utilities are now having to adapt vegetation management programs to the changing climate.

-"Utilities are now seeing the impacts of climate change, but the big thing is that utilities have fueled climate change for decades," he says, pointing out that 60 percent of US electricity comes from fossil fuels, whose emissions heat up the planet.
+"Utilities are now seeing the impacts of climate change, but the big thing is that utilities have fueled climate change for decades," he says, pointing out that 60% of U.S. electricity comes from fossil fuels, whose emissions heat up the planet.

 Tait says some of the same utilities grappling with tree mortality related to climate change still invest in new fossil fuel infrastructure.
 DTE Energy, for example, is currently building a new natural gas plant.
 "They share culpability for the fact that trees are dying," Tait says.

-DTE Energy says in an email that the new gas plant has about 70% less carbon emissions than the coal plants it's replacing, and that they will "bring on more renewables."
-DTE Energy produces more than two thirds of its electricity from coal and gas.
+DTE Energy says in an email that the new gas plant has about 70% less carbon emissions than the coal plants it's replacing and that it will "bring on more renewables."
+DTE Energy produces more than two-thirds of its electricity from coal and gas.

-As climate change leads to more tree mortality and more blackouts, horticulturalists like Igor Lacan say the solution isn't to plant fewer trees.
+As climate change leads to more tree mortality and more blackouts, horticulturalists such as Lacan say the solution isn't to plant fewer trees.
 It's to plant different trees that can better endure drought and a hotter climate.
 Plus, shorter trees, he adds.
 "There are a number of short tree species that work quite well under those distribution lines."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.